 Siderophores: Bacterial Swiss Army knives

-Siderophores are small molecules that bacteria primarily use to scavenge for iron in their environment ( which we discussed previously).
+Siderophores are small molecules that bacteria primarily use to scavenge for iron in their environment.
 But siderophores can do double duty, with functions in survival, attack, and signalling, making these molecules bacterial Swiss Army knives.

 [Fig]The affinity of siderophores for iron occurs along a spectrum from high to low, and where a siderophore falls on this spectrum can alter their potential to bind other elements.
 In the last siderophore post, we learned that siderophores can import essential nutrients other than iron like manganese or zinc.
 But siderophores can also bind non-essential nutrients, as occurs with the silicon-binding enterobactin found in the root system of a Cameroonian medicinal plant.
 This silicon-binding ability doesn’t seem to benefit the producing Streptomyces species, but likely acts as a cooperative molecule that provides the silicon its plant host requires.